nakib/thirdorder-fork/README.md

 # An example #

-The following POSCAR the relaxed geometry of the primitive unit cell of InAs, a III-V semiconductor with a zincblende structure:
+The following POSCAR describes the relaxed geometry of the primitive unit cell of InAs, a III-V semiconductor with a zincblende structure:

 ```
 InAs